4m-association/4m-association/content/articles/conference/WCMNM2022/Venue-Travel-and-Accommodation-2022.md

    <div>Tel: +32 16 221252 - Fax: +32 16 295252</div>
 &nbsp;

-<strong>Please book your accommodation in time, as Leuven can be very busy in September and hotel availability is limited.</strong>
+<div><strong>Please book your accommodation in time, as Leuven can be very busy in September and hotel availability is limited.</strong></div>
     <div>You can plan the bus rides via: https://www.delijn.be/en/routeplanner  </div>
 &nbsp;